JilluRahmanJibon/resale-furnitures/README.md

 ### Some features of my project:

 1. This site is responsive for mobile and Desktop.
-2. You can add your Review and update or deleted.
+2. You can add your product and update or deleted.
 3. You can add lots of products and etc.
+4. You can buy here
+5. Or You can payment here
+6. Here is lots of features of you.

 ---

+### Some function of my project:

+1. Every user can get equal rights
+2. Extremely damaged products is prohibited
+3. Don't spam
+4. To explore new sites of e-commerce
+5. Customer satisfaction

 ## How To Use